| The key to stress-free reporting is to plan and prepare in

 subject.
 High school English samples should contain a

+composition paper, at minimum.
 Samples cannot be returned.
 Parents should photocopy

 anything that they would like to keep.
 We will happily